sagarsy2050/Analytical-Chemistry/README.md

 # Analytical-Chemistry(Python Chemistry)
-Machine Learning, a subdomain of Artificial intelligence, is a pervasive technology that would mold how chemists interact with data.
-Therefore, it is a relevant skill to incorporate into the toolbox of any chemistry student.
-This work presents a course that introduces machine learning for chemistry students based on a set of Python Notebooks and assignments.
+Future technology called artificial intelligence will change how chemists interact with data.
+As a result, it is a useful skill that every student of chemistry should have.
+The course presented here introduces machine learning to chemistry students and is built around a series of Python Notebooks and homework problems..

 These notebooks work through: